-Application for initial appointment to the Graduate Faculty must be accompanied by a nomination from the Program Director, a recommendation letter from the faculty member's Chair and a current CV in BCM format.
-Application of a current member of the Graduate Faculty for membership in an additional Graduate Program must be accompanied by a nomination from the Program Director.
-Assistant Professors can be appointed to two active graduate programs while Associate Professors and above, who have completed mentor training, can be appointed to a third active graduate program.
+Application for initial appointment to the Graduate Faculty must be accompanied by a nomination from the Program Director, a recommendation letter from the BCM faculty member's Chair or Center Director and a current CV in BCM format.
+Application of a current member of the Graduate Faculty for membership in an additional Graduate Program requires evidence of current mentor training and must be accompanied by a nomination from the Program Director.
+Assistant Professors can be appointed to two active graduate programs while Associate Professors and above can be appointed to a third active graduate program.
 The request for appointment to the Graduate Faculty denotes the faculty's consent to abide by the policies established by the Graduate School and the Graduate Program.
 Appointment to the Graduate Faculty and membership in a Graduate Program comes with reasonable expectations of service to the Graduate School and Graduate Program as outlined in Section 1.6.2.